-- 1.1 Oaklands Catholic School aims to promote the educational achievement and welfare of pupils in public care. - 1.2 Designated Teacher for Children in Care (CiC) Ms Sadie Whyte Aspects of the role are delegated to the Safeguarding and Welfare Manager, under the supervision of the Deputy Head and Designated Safeguard Lead. - 1.3 The Local Governing Body of Oaklands Catholic School and Sixth Form College is committed to providing quality education for all its pupils, based on equality of opportunity, access and outcomes.
+- 1.1 Oaklands Catholic School aims to promote the educational achievement and welfare of pupils in public care. - 1.2 Designated Teacher for Children in Care (CiC) is currently Ms Sadie Whyte, Deputy Head.
+Aspects of the role are delegated to the Safeguarding and Welfare Manager, under the supervision of the Deputy Head and Designated Safeguard Lead (currently Mrs Amy Bonnington). - 1.3 The Local Governing Body of Oaklands Catholic School and Sixth Form College is committed to providing quality education for all its pupils, based on equality of opportunity, access and outcomes.
 This policy includes requirements set out in "Statutory guidance on the duty on local authorities to promote the educational achievement of looked after children under section 52 of the Children Act 2004" (Nov 2005) and associated guidance on the education of CiC.